haydentomas/astro-portfolio/README.md

 `npm install`

-then deploy or change the code as you like!
+then deploy or change the code as you like!!

 ## 📣 Features